National Geographic Photo Basics

 About

-For digital camera and smartphone users, this easy how-to guide, written by an experienced National Geographic photographer, imparts the essentials of taking great pictures.
+For digital camera and smartphone users, a complete how-to guide written by a renowned National Geographic photographer.

 This entertaining book from beloved National Geographic photographer and Photo Ark founder Joel Sartore shows aspiring photographers how to take great pictures, from framing and F-stops to editing and archiving.
 Whether you're using a phone or a DSLR camera, you'll learn fundamentals that you'll put to work every day.